petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 Running `calkit status` and `calkit run` again shows that what we've cloned is fully up-to-date.

-Next can edit our plotting script to make the relevant changes.
+Next we edit our plotting script to make the relevant changes.
 Then we execute `calkit run`.
 Again, notice how the simulations were not rerun thanks to the DVC cache.